 Easy To Grow Liatris – Blazing Star

-They have not disappointed me.
-I got a few flowers from them last year, but this year they have multiplied and are just lovely.
-Some clumps have 6 or 7 large stalks and the flowers are very long lasting.
+The plant has not disappointed me.
+The first year, I planted it, I got a few flowers but each year since, they have multiplied and are just lovely.
+Some clumps have dozens of large flower stalks and the flowers are very long lasting.

 Liatris could not be easier to grow.
-I planted mine, amended the soil with compost and watered evenly last year.
-This year, I have pretty much neglected it, other than adding a bit more compost and dead heading the spent flower spikes.
+I planted mine, amended the soil with compost and watered evenly the first year to get it established.
+On subsequent years, I pretty much neglected it, other than adding a bit more compost and dead heading the spent flower spikes.